Oregon tax return filing and payment deadlines extended

 Corporate Activity Tax

-Initial quarterly payments for the new Corporate Activity Tax (CAT) are due April 30, 2020.
-The department understands that the pandemic may impact commercial activity, up or down, to an extent that makes it difficult for businesses to estimate their first payment.
-The department will not assess underpayment penalties to taxpayers making a good faith effort to estimate their first quarter payments.
+The department understands the pandemic may impact commercial activity, up or down, to an extent that makes it difficult for businesses to estimate their quarterly payment.
+The department will not assess underpayment penalties to taxpayers making a good faith effort to estimate their quarterly payments.
 You can find more information about CAT estimated tax payments at

 Beyond the CAT FAQ.